ARE2020-G1G2/saturn/blog.md

 ## SEMAINE 7
 _Vendredi 3 Avril 2020_

    Lors de cette semaine, nous avons avancé sur la partie de codage plus particulièrement.
 Grâce à nos recherches (sur internet), nous avons modélisé les effets "miroirs magnétiques".
-Cependant, internet nous fournit très peu de documents intéressants ce qui nous obligeant à coder ces effets dans un champ uniforme.
+Cependant, internet nous fournit très peu de documents intéressants, nous obligeant à coder ces effets dans un champ uniforme.

 ## WEEK 7
 _Friday, April 3 2020_

    During this week, we have advanced on the coding part more particularly.
-Thanks to our research (on the internet), nous have modelled "magnetic mirror" effects.
-However, the internet provides us with very few interesting documents what compels us to code these effects in a uniform field.
+Thanks to our researches (on the internet), we have modelled the "magnetic mirror" effects.
+However, the internet provides us with a very few interesting documents, what compels us to code these effects in an uniform field.